NOBLES5E/nozomi-video-streamer/README.md

 ### Getting started

 Download the binary from release page.
+Ensure you have `ffmpeg` installed on your server.

 On server